rsdn/CodeJam/PerfTests/Docs/Concepts.md

 #### 2.4 Set competition features via attributes

-While default features can be good for most perftests there always are tests that require individual approach.
-To adjust the features just apply `[CompetitionFeatures]` attribute (or any derived attribute) to the competition class, container type (if the competition class is a nested type) or to the assembly.
+While default features can be good for most perftests there always are tests that require own feature set.
+If you want to add (or disable) some particular features apply the `[CompetitionFeatures]` attribute (or any derived attribute) to the competition class, container type (if the competition class is a nested type) or to the assembly.
 Check the *~Attribute annotations TODO: link*~* section for explanation how the attributes are applied.

 Here's example that covers all possible annotations for the competition features.